 Remote Python Debugger

-This is useful in testing changes on a local development install, or connecting to a production server to debug issues.
-It is possible to load the integration without activating the debugger, but injecting it with a service call.
-This is particularly useful on a developer’s production system as it does not impact performance when not injected.
+This is useful for testing changes on a local development install, or for connecting to a production server to debug issues.
+You can also load the integration without activating the debugger and inject it later with an action.
+This is particularly useful on a production system, as the debugger does not impact performance until it is injected.

 Configuration